 The US's federal courts currently lack enough judges to hear cases and there are an unnerving number of judicial emergencies, a term that describes courts that have been unable to function at full capacity for an extended period of time and have an excess caseload due to a lack of judges.

-Call on your Senators to restore balance to our system and enable to courts to work for those they are supposed to serve.
+We applaud the Senate for closing the 113th Congress by confirming a number of judicial nominees, helping to alleviate the burden of judicial emergencies and vacancies on the federal court system and on the process of seeking justice.
+Call on your Senators to urge them to continue confirming qualified nominees to restore balance to our system and enable to courts to work for those they are supposed to serve.